 This month’s product update is bringing two major new features to the workbench.
-Delivering on the promise made back in April when Automatic Contact Detection for FEM simulations was released, a similar contact detection mechanism is now also available for conjugate heat transfer (CHT) simulations.
+Delivering on the promise made back in April when Automatic Contact Detection for FEM simulations was released, a similar auto-contact detection mechanism is now also available for conjugate heat transfer (CHT) simulations.
 In addition, we shipped a neat little feature that aims to improve the workflow efficiency for all users.
 Find out more below.

 What's New At SimScale?
 Queuing Simulations

 Anyone who has been working late into the night to get their simulations to work will know this pain.
 Imagine you want to try another mesh setting, have just started your meshing run, and now have to wait for the meshing process to finish before the simulation run can be started.
 It’s past midnight, you have work the next day, and you have to stay online even later just to click a button.
 Here at SimScale, we are happy to report that these days are now a thing of the past.

 Given that your simulation setup is complete, with SimScale it is now possible to queue a simulation run already before the assigned mesh has been successfully generated.
 Simply create a simulation run before the meshing run has been started or is already computing.
 We’ll automatically start the meshing job, or wait for the current run to finish, before starting the simulation job for you.

 This will also work for a multitude of different meshes and simulation setup configurations.
 Watch the video below for an in-depth introduction.

 Improving Conjugate Heat Transfer Automatic Contact Detection for CHT